Skip to main content

 2. The partnership’s taxable profits or losses should be allocated to the partners according to the profit-sharing agreement.

-3. A partnership tax return (SA800) must be completed as well as tax returns for each partner.
+3. A partnership tax return (SA800) must be completed as well as individual self assessment tax returns for each partner.

 4. The partnership does not pay tax in its own right, instead the partners are taxed individually.